spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 description: 'Continuous Delivery of Streaming applications'
 ---

-# Continuous Delivery of streaming applications
+# Continuous Delivery of Streaming Applications

-The applications composed in the streaming data pipeline will often need to be changed.
+The applications composed in the streaming data pipeline may often need to be changed.
-The change can be a new version of the application that fixes a bug or setting a different value of an application property.
+The change can be a new version of the application that fixes a bug or that sets a different value of an application property.
-To avoid downtime from stream processing, we would like to do a rolling upgrade of just the applications in the stream that have changed.
+To avoid downtime from stream processing, we would like to do a rolling upgrade of only the applications in the stream that have changed.
 Furthermore, should the upgrade not be what is desired, a quick rollback to a previous version of the application should be easy to perform.

-Spring Cloud Data Flow provides support for continuous delivery of event streaming applications via the Skipper server.
+Spring Cloud Data Flow provides support for continuous delivery of event streaming applications through the Skipper server.

 <img src="images/scdf-stream-upgrade-rollback.gif" alt="Stream Rolling Upgrade and Rollbacks" width="740"/>

-To demonstrate this, lets use some of the out of the box streaming applications that were already registered when installing Data Flow.
+To demonstrate this, we can use some of the out-of-the-box streaming applications that were already registered when installing Data Flow.

 ## Local

+This section describes how to use continuous delivery in a local environment.

 ### Stream Creation and Deployment

+In this section, we create and deploy:

-Create and deploy a stream that has source which ingests `http` events and the `transform` processor that applies a transformation logic and the `log` sink that shows the result of the transformed events.
+- A stream that has a source that ingests `http` events
+- The `transform` processor that applies a transformation logic
+- The `log` sink that shows the result of the transformed events

-In the following stream definition, you can make sure to provide unique server ports for each of the applications as they get to deploy on `local`.
+In the following stream definition, you can provide unique server ports for each of the applications as they get to deploy on `local`:

 ```
 stream create http-ingest --definition "http --server.port=9000 | transform --expression=payload.toUpperCase() --server.port=9001 | log --server.port=9002" --deploy
 ```

-You can verify stream status from the `stream list` command.
+You can verify that a stream is in the process of being deployed from the `stream list` command:

 ```
 stream list
 ```

+The output should be similar to the following listing:

 ```
 ╔═══════════╤══════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════╤═════════════════════════════╗